gmag11/MetaTrader5-Docker-Image/README.md

 This project is licensed under the terms of the [MIT license](https://opensource.org/license/mit/).

-The **KasmVNC** project is licensed under the [GNU General Public License v2.0 (GPLv2)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+The [**KasmVNC**](https://github.com/kasmtech/KasmVNC) project is licensed under the [GNU General Public License v2.0 (GPLv2)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
 You can check the license details of KasmVNC [here](https://github.com/kasmtech/KasmVNC/blob/master/LICENSE.TXT).

-**KasmVNC Base Images from LinuxServer** is licensed unther the GNU General Public License v3.0 (GPLv3).
+[**KasmVNC Base Image from LinuxServer**](https://github.com/linuxserver/docker-baseimage-kasmvnc) is licensed unther the GNU General Public License v3.0 (GPLv3).
 License is available [here](https://github.com/linuxserver/docker-baseimage-kasmvnc/blob/master/LICENSE)

 Please ensure to comply with the terms and conditions of the licenses while using or modifying this project.

 # Acknowledgments
-Acknowledgments to the [KasmVNC](https://github.com/kasmtech/KasmVNC) project, [KasmVNC Base Images from LinuxServer](https://github.com/linuxserver/docker-baseimage-kasmvnc/tree/master), [mt5linux library](https://github.com/lucas-campagna/mt5linux)  and any other project or individual that contributed to the realization of this project.
+Acknowledgments to the [KasmVNC](https://github.com/kasmtech/KasmVNC) project, [KasmVNC Base Image from LinuxServer](https://github.com/linuxserver/docker-baseimage-kasmvnc/tree/master), [mt5linux library](https://github.com/lucas-campagna/mt5linux)  and any other project or individual that contributed to the realization of this project.